דע ותמונות רבות על טנק המרכבה

 would just set

-out ONE hour later around 4 pm, then the setting sun would be directly in the
+out one hour later around 4 pm, then the setting sun would be directly in the

 eyes of the Syrian fortress defenders.
 A direct